PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 is rewired to NHWC.
 This also fixes the legacy omission of per-axis quantization remapping.
 Output post adapters and Add interactions remain available through the legacy fallback.
-The bounded Add family requires both operands to come through exclusive rank-four NHWC→NCHW adapters and the Add output to feed only the selected Concat.
-Both operands are rewired in their original order, all leading adapters are removed, operator options are retained, and Add-output shape and per-axis quantization are remapped once.
-Public/internal adapter boundaries and invalid ranks now reject before mutation.
+The bounded Add family requires both operands to come through rank-four NHWC→NCHW adapters and the Add output to feed only the selected Concat.
+Both operands are rewired in their original order, exclusive leading adapters are removed, shared/public adapters remain for external consumers, operator options are retained, and Add-output shape and per-axis quantization are remapped once.
+Invalid ranks reject before mutation.
 Adapter sharing with the root Concat, Add-output post adapters, unary operands, recursive Add, and other mixed operand families deliberately remain in legacy.
 The pseudo-LeakyRelu family proves the exact
 `ReLU(x) - alpha * ReLU(-x)` topology.
 It accepts either Mul operand order,